-- Protect the student from injury (remove harmful objects from nearby) - Cushion their head - Look for an epilepsy identity card or identity jewellery it may provide information about their seizures and what to do - Make a note of the time and how long the jerking lasts - Aid breathing by gently placing them in the recovery position once the jerking has stopped (see picture) - Stay with the them until they are fully recovered - Be calmly reassuring.
+- Protect the student from injury (remove harmful objects from nearby). - Cushion their head. - Look for an epilepsy identity card or identity jewellery it may provide. information about their seizures and what to do. - Make a note of the time and how long the jerking lasts. - Aid breathing by gently placing them in the recovery position once the jerking has stopped - Stay with them until they are fully recovered. - Be calmly reassuring.
 Maintain the student's dignity.
 This may require asking other students to leave the area.